-Based on the findings of this study, the following recommendations were made:
+Based on the findings and conclusion of this study, the following recommendations were made:

-i.
-The host communities in the Niger Delta part of the country should accommodate the oil firms, especially when their demands have been reasonably met.
-This will help sustain the relationships between the host communities and oil exploration firms in the region;

-ii.
-When the demands of the host communities are not me, due to their outrageous nature, the concerned communities and oil-exploring firms in the region should resort to collaboration, as this will help them recognize the continued importance of each party in the region.
+- i.
+The host communities in the Niger Delta part of the country should accommodate the oil firms, especially when their demands have been reasonably met as this will help to sustain the relationships between the host communities and oil exploration firms in the region; - ii.
+The demands of the host communities may not be met at all times, especially when the demands are outrageous.
+In such situations, both parties should easily resort to the use of collaboration as this will help them to see the continued importance of each party in the region.